jibril-tapiador/archsecure/README.md

 * Blacklists uncommon filesystems
 * Installs haveged and jitterentropy to gather more entropy
 * Blacklists the webcam, microphone and speaker kernel modules to prevent them from being used to spy on you

-All of these are completely optional and you will be able to select if you want them or not.

-This script only works on Arch Linux or Manjaro with GRUB or Syslinux as the bootloader and systemd as the init system.

 ## Warning